Meaningless at Great Scale

 The results are often puzzling: What is this meant do mean?
 Maybe City doesn’t mean anything, or maybe it’s nothing but a scar in the desert, built at an unjustifiable expense.

 Ironically, Heizer’s timing wasn’t great.
 Just as he unveiled City after 50 years of work, the Saudi government took the wraps off The Line, part of the even more audacious Neom smart city”.
 That idea immediately went viral for its shear ludicrousness and has some parallels to Heizer’s work: It’s a 170km linear city in the desert, built with unlimited oil money.
-Critic Adam Greenfield has called it an ecological and moral atrocity”.
+Presumably, we’re supposed to figure out a meaning again, aside from it being an ecological and moral atrocity”.

 Things Mag, where I first read about City, sums up the friction most eloquently: